HugoMarangao/RedeSocial-React-Native/README.md

 # 📔 Requisitos:
-- necessário o android studio ou o sistema da apple para uso do simulador.
+- Android studio or apple system is required to use the simulator.
 - React Navigation
 - Firebase
 - React Native